Our Team

 Jessica is the Member Services and Programs Manager (MSPM) at CEF.
 In her role she supports program staff, guides program strategy, and manages reporting for Member Services and Advocate Programs for the Durham and Chapel Hill offices.
 Prior to joining CEF, Jessica was a coordinator and advocate with Compass Center, and began her career as a community research analyst at Forsyth Futures.
 Jessica is passionate about community, qualitative research and storytelling, mental health advocacy, access to quality and affordable housing, and racial justice.
 She believes in working collaboratively with the community to build thriving communities.
 In her spare time, Jessica enjoys cooking, dancing, hiking, reading, and yoga.

-Member Assistance Funds Manager Full-Time
+Advocacy Manager Full-Time

 Durham County Team